aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/ANDGate.md

 ## Data Arrays
 - `data`: Control the mode of operations and data to check.
 See the table below for details.

+## Additional data
+- `activationflag`: When configured as such, the `hit` value is set to the value of this [flag](../../../Flags%20arrays/flags.md) slot.
+See the table below for details.

 ## Setup
 A few adjustements occurs:
 - The entity.`alwaysactive` is set to true